activities

 If you’re looking for a Costa Rica surf spot that’s really off the beaten path, you shouldn’t miss the chance to check out Playa Pavones in the Osa Peninsula.
 Since this beach is nearly a ten-hour drive from the nearest airport, you won’t find many tourists here, so it’s a great place for avid surfers to escape the hustle and bustle found in many other Costa Rican surfing towns.

 Playa Pavones is considered to have one of the world’s longest left breaks.
 When the southwest swell pushes into the Golfo Dulce from the Pacific Ocean and collides with a rocky point, it creates a ride nearly 1,000 yards long.
-Needless to say, this ride should only be attempted by experienced or advanced surfers.
+Needless to say, this legendary surfing ride should only be attempted by experienced or advanced surfers.
 While you’re here, don’t miss the chance to look for some sea life in the Golfo Dulce, like whales and sea turtles.

 #4

-Caribbean Coast
+Caribbean Coast Surfing

 Costa Rica’s Caribbean Coast is undoubtedly one of the top places to surf in Costa Rica, despite the fact it offers fewer waves than the Pacific Coast.
 Most of the surfing on this side of the country is concentrated on the southern half of the coast.
 Surfing on the Caribbean Coast tends to be more challenging, and it’s home to the country’s largest wave—Salsa Brava.

 The Caribbean Coast’s waves come from tropical storms off the coast of Mexico.
-Unlike the Pacific side of the country, which experiences the best surfing conditions between May to November, this coast enjoys the best surfing conditions from December to March.
+Unlike the Pacific side of the country, which experiences the best surfing conditions between May to November, this coast enjoys the top surfing conditions from December to March.

-Puerto Viejo
+Puerto Viejo (Salsa Brava)

 Skill Level: Difficult